Mitchell County Vehicle Impound Guide

 Once you've retrieved your vehicle, take these important steps:

-Report any damage to the impound lot manager as soon as possible.
-Get a written acknowledgment of your report.
+- Report Any Damage to the Lot Manager in Writing Before You Drive Away: Notify the impound lot manager at South Ga Towing Company in writing about any damage you find.
+Get a signed copy of the damage report for your records.
 This documentation may be necessary if you need to file a claim for damages.